Sodiumchloridy/re-animeflix/README.md

 An anime discovery, streaming site.
 Ad-free.
+And of course, does not comply to DMCA.
 Built with NextJS and Tailwind CSS.
-All contents including but not limited to the video streams are not mine and belong to their respective owners, they are provided by unaffiliated third parties.
+Due to legal reasons, this site does not store any copyrighted files on its server.
+All contents are provided by non-affiliated third parties.

 ## Getting Started